pzhaojohnson/RNA2Drawer/README.md

 ### Mac

 First, install [XQuartz](https://www.xquartz.org/).
 Then, install [Wine](https://wiki.winehq.org/MacOS) via the installer `.pkg` file for the "Stable" version.

-Finally, download the ZIP file<b>*</b> of RNA2Drawer [here](https://sourceforge.net/projects/rna2drawer/).
+Download the ZIP file<b>*</b> of RNA2Drawer [here](https://sourceforge.net/projects/rna2drawer/).
 Find the ZIP file in your Downloads folder and unzip it.
 (Note that the Safari web browser often automatically unzips files you download.)
 This will place a folder named `RNA2Drawer` in your Downloads folder.
 Enter it and find the file `RNA2Drawer.exe`.
 Control-click it, select `Make Alias`, and drag the newly created alias to your desktop.
 Now you can open RNA2Drawer by double-clicking the alias on your Desktop.

 Wine may have to install some additional packages the first time you open RNA2Drawer.
 You can also move the `RNA2Drawer` folder to anywhere on your computer.